sergiogragera/showcase-db-migration/README.md

-# DB migration strategy
+# Showcase DB migration and Tools

-This project shows how to execute a migration strategy in evolutionary databases in order to avoid collisions when working with different branches.
+This project demostrates how to execute a migration strategy in evolutionary databases in order to avoid collisions when working with different branches.
+This repo use Liquibase and Flyway migration tools.

 ## Installation

 We need to install [Docker](https://docs.docker.com/get-docker/) in order to deploy the database and migration tool containers.
-In this first version we use PostgreSQL and Liquibase/Flyway images.
+In this first version we use PostgreSQL as database system and Liquibase or Flyway as migration tool.

 ## Usage